How To Create a YouTube Analytics Report in Minutes

 No client wants to read a boring, text-heavy report that puts them straight to sleep.
 And so, it’s no surprise that a pro YouTube report goes beyond just the data–or what they can easily find in the backend of their YouTube account.

-It presents that information in a palatable way and lets your clients know how their video marketing efforts tie into business goals.
+A professional YouTube analytics tool presents that information in a palatable way and lets your clients know how their video marketing efforts tie into business goals.

-And generally speaking, YouTube Analytics reporting should benefit both your agency and clients.
+And generally speaking, YouTube reporting should benefit both your agency and clients.
 After all, you want a report that’s also easy to reference, provides all important insights and saves you time each month.

 In a nutshell, an outstanding YouTube report should: